rahulw311/MNIST/README.md

 1. Linear Classifier with Quadratic loss
 2. Neural Network with Quadratic loss
 3. Neural Network with Sigmoid function and Logistic Loss

+In the notebook named ps4 I have made use of PyTorch and studied the effect of modifying different parameters of the model the effect of noise as well.

+Detailed findings can be found in the reports of both the respective notebooks.